Vermont Lottery

 You have 365 days from the date of the draw to collect your winnings.

 Yes.
-Lottery winnings obtained in Vermont are subject to both state and federal taxes and each January the Vermont Lottery Headquarters will issue W-2G forms to any winners of lottery prizes of $600 or over on a single ticket in the preceding year.
+Lottery winnings in Vermont are subject to both state and federal taxes.
+The Vermont Lottery Headquarters issues tax forms to winners of lottery prizes of $600 or more.

-The Vermont Lottery is also required to withhold a percentage of certain lottery prizes for tax purposes.
+The Vermont Lottery also withholds a percentage of certain lottery prizes for tax purposes.

-In Vermont, you can purchase lottery tickets for Tri-State Megabucks, Pick 3 (Day, Evening), Pick 4 (Day, Evening), Lucky for Life, Mega Millions, Gimme 5, and Powerball.
+In Vermont, you can purchase lottery tickets for Tri-State Megabucks, Pick 3, Pick 4, Millionaire for Life, Mega Millions, Gimme 5, and Powerball.

-Yes, the Vermont Lottery allows you to purchase as many tickets as you like for a number of consecutive draws.
-Check our Advanced Draws section for further details.
+Yes.
+The Vermont Lottery allows you to purchase tickets for a number of consecutive draws in advance.
+Check our Advanced Draws section for more information.

-Funds from the sale of Vermont Lottery tickets go toward the state’s education fund and a myriad of different educational initiatives in the state.
+Proceeds from the sale of lottery tickets go toward various educational initiatives in the state.